It might be time to replace “I heart NY” with “NY heart Sports Betting” as the official slogan of the Empire State.

 Just about everyone loves free stuff, and New Yorkers are certainly no different.
 New York-based sportsbooks are clamoring to add new customers – and that’s great news for those of you looking to join the fray.
 Here are the top bonuses and signup offers available in New York:

-PointsBet offers new players a $100 risk-free bet on each of their first five days as an account holder.
+PointsBet offers new players four risk-free bets up to $800 on each of their first four days as an account holder.
+If your first bet of the day loses, you will be refunded in bet credits up to $200.
 Their deal is of the "if you don't use it, you lose it" type, so to get the most out of this, you must be super active in your first week as a player.

 New users will also receive 1000 Caesars Rewards Tier Credits and 1000 Caesars Reward Credits®, win or lose.
 Tier Credits contribute to your Tier Status, which gives you more benefits and faster service.